You are here

 4.2.1.1 Sliica, which is generally referred to as sand, is exactly what it sounds like.
 A medium to light coarse silica rock that can be added to sealer as an abrasive additive.
 It's a low-cost method to create a low-slip surface.

-4.2.1.2 Slag is a byproduct during the refining process of metals such as iron or copper.
-We sell copper slag that is a great alternative to sand with some added benefits but comes with a higher cost.
+4.2.1.2 Slag is a byproduct during the refining process of metals such as iron, copper or a mixture of metal slags.
+We sell ore slag that is a great alternative to sand with some added benefits but comes with a higher cost.

 4.2.1.3 Sand and slag can be sprinkled on right after application or for a more uniform look, added to the sealer before application.